Mastering Technical SEO Audits: A Comprehensive Guide for Marketing Professionals

 Turning raw audit data into actionable strategies can feel like deciphering an alien language.
 However, clear communication and well-structured reports are key to driving impactful change.

 Prioritize issues based on their severity and impact.
+It's helpful to categorize issues by severity, like Critical, High, Medium, or Low, and consider their potential impact on your site.
 Address critical errors like 5XX server errors and 4XX not found errors first, as these directly affect user experience and search engine crawling.
 Then, move on to warnings and notices.

 Assign tasks and set realistic deadlines for implementation.
 This ensures accountability and keeps the project on track.
 A project management tool can help streamline this process.